COSC481W-2021Fall/capstone-adam-and-the-mod-squad/README.md

 Sara Schafer: II like to watch anime, read comics, and play video games.
 I also like do art, like watercolor paining.
 My favorite type of video games are mystery games.

-Adam Pollack: I like to disc golf, mountain bike and read.
+Adam Pollack: I like to disc golf, mountain bike and read, as well as a host of other activites.
+Currently I am a senior on the last semester, and leaning towards a data scientist role.
+My goal is to move to Colorado or Utah as I have family there and love the area.

 Chiara Oxender: I like fantasy and hate javascript.